Nuclear safety review prompts Dungeness 'airport risk' row

 Lydd Airport issued a statement that said: "We believe LAAG continue to use their scaremongering tactics to try and urge as many people as possible to write to the secretaries of state in order to try and get them to refuse our planning application."

-The MP added: "Louise Barton and the Lydd Airport Action Group are looking for any excuse they possibly can to delay or put off forever, the expansion of Lydd Airport."'Small increase in risk'
+The MP added: "Louise Barton and the Lydd Airport Action Group are looking for any excuse they possibly can to delay or put off forever, the expansion of Lydd Airport."

 He said Dungeness A was being decommissioned but Dungeness B could have its power-generating life extended, and there were hopes of a Dungeness C in the future.